TzviRechel/systems_programming2_ex3/README.md

 5. Building Placement:
    - When a player builds a settlement, city, or road, the Board updates the appropriate Node or Edge.
    - It also updates any adjacent Tiles that share that Node or Edge.
+   -
+## Main File Overview

+The main file (`main.cpp`) demonstrates the core gameplay loop of the Catan simulation.
+It:
+- Initializes the game board and players
+- Simulates multiple turns of gameplay, including dice rolls, resource distribution, and player actions
+- Illustrates how players interact with the board by building settlements, cities, and roads
+- Manages the flow of turns and game events until a winning condition is met

 This implementation allows for efficient game state management and ensures consistency across the board.